 Next, the path proceeds north through River North and Lakeview, before winding southwest into Wicker Park and eventually back to the starting location.
 There’s usually a firepit and dance party at that spot for a couple hours after the ride.

-Okay, we know that’s why you’re really here, so browse some photo galleries of the Naked Bike Ride pics if you like (photos not mine and NSFW.)
+We know the photos are the main reason you’re here, so browse some photo galleries of the Naked Bike Ride pics if you like.